-- (1) The mediator to the dispute, in conducting the mediation, must- - (a) give each party every opportunity to be heard; and - (b) allow due consideration by all parties of any written statement submitted by any party; and - (c) ensure that natural justice is accorded to the parties throughout the mediation process. - (2) The mediator must not determine the dispute.
+(1) The mediator to the dispute, in conducting the mediation, must-

+- (a) give each party every opportunity to be heard; and - (b) allow due consideration by all parties of any written statement submitted by any party; and - (c) ensure that natural justice is accorded to the parties throughout the mediation process. - (2) The mediator must not determine the dispute. - (3) Any costs of mediation are to be paid- - (a) if an agreement as to costs is reached between the parties-in accordance with that agreement; or - (b) if there is no such agreement-by the Committee.